 Psalm 139:14 NIV

-Whatever obstacles I face, whatever struggle I have with not confirming to business norms, whether I feel my brand isn’t good enough, strong enough, fast enough, innovative enough, I always know that I’m not an accident or mistake.
+Whatever obstacles I face, whatever struggle I have with not confirming to business norms, whether I feel my brand isn’t good enough, strong enough, fast enough, innovative enough, I always know that I’m not an accident or a mistake.
 My business is fearfully and wonderfully made.

 What makes your business different, special, unique?